This bright and chic brasserie tucked away in London’s St James’s offers refined respite from the busy shopping thoroughfare of Piccadilly

 The sausage rolls, consisting of spicy lamb merguez and minted cucumber yoghurt, were every bit as delicious as they sound.
 And the South Coast Plaice with burnt leek crumb, cockles and rock samphire was so tasty that I found myself savouring every last mouthful.
 Even the side dishes that we ordered – cauliflower cheese, and broccoli with pancetta and almond, were thoughtfully put together.

 And the best bit?
 It won’t break the bank.
-The all-day set menu (which conveniently includes that South Coast Plaice), provides two courses for £19 and three for £25.
+The all-day set menu (until 6pm, which conveniently includes that South Coast Plaice), provides two courses for £19 and three for £25.

 We haven’t tried the afternoon tea but with sandwiches such as gammon with tomato chutney alongside classics such as coronation chicken, it is definitely one for our wish list.